PierreBeucher/cloudypad/docs/src/usage/moonlight-pairing.md

 Moonlight is available [Windows, MacOS and Linux](https://github.com/moonlight-stream/moonlight-qt/releases).

-[See Moonlight website](https://moonlight-stream.org/) for other installation methods.
+[See Moonlight installation instructions](../help/moonlight.md) for other installation methods.

 ## Run Moonlight and connect to your instance